 If you child was abused at a daycare in Tucson, you should hold the abuser and the daycare responsible for the damage that was done.
 Doing so, however, will require the help of compassionate and dedicated attorney.
-At Breyer Law Offices, P.C,. we fight for the rights of our clients, especially when they are children.
-To tell us what happened, call the Husband and Wife Law Team at (520) 624-4228 today.
+At The Husband & Wife Law Team, we fight for the rights of our clients, especially when they are children.
+To tell us what happened, call (520) 624-4228 today.

 The word “abuse” conjures up images of hitting and slapping.
 However, there are many different kinds of abuse.
 Some don’t involve any physical contact.
 All of them are dangerous, especially for developing children.
 For children to grow into strong and healthy adults, they need nurturing and loving supervision, which teaches them right from wrong.
 Abuse, in all of its forms, is the opposite of that.
 The most common forms of abuse include:

 Physical abuse: This is the act of physically harming someone, and can involve kicking, slapping, punching, pinching, biting, and even burning.
 It is never okay to physically harm a child on purpose, especially since children are much weaker and smaller than adults and can sustain permanent injuries.